 … in clean waters only.
 One indicator is the Common or Blue Mussel (Mytilus edulis) which will only grow big in polluted waters.
 But of course the water is being analysed regularly.

 … can take place anytime during the year, but different seaweeds are harvested at different times.
 There are some kinds of seaweed that are being harvested during full and new moon, as they grow further out in deeper water and can only be reached when the tides are at their lowest.

 … of the rooted seaweeds only.
 When they are uprooted it means that they are dead, and that they don’t have the same valuable properties anymore.

 … is done by the three Algaran staff as well as part-time seasonal harvesters, but they also buy seaweed from other harvesters who have the rights to certain “seaweed fields” on the shore.
 Those harvesting rights come with the house and are stipulated in the deeds, very similar to fields on land.

-Quality Sea Veg have their own rights to areas on the shore and on some islands, and they are helped by their two part-time staff and five harvesters to bring the seaweed in.
+Wild Irish Sea Veg have their own rights to areas on the shore and on some islands, and they are helped by their two part-time staff and five harvesters to bring the seaweed in.